wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/logger-add-handler/index.md

 > \[!NOTE]
 > See [Monolog documentation](https://seldaek.github.io/monolog/doc/02-handlers-formatters-processors.html) for a list of handlers and processors

-## Example 1: Add a new handler
+## Example 1: Add a new Monolog Handler

-Use the `wpgraphql_logging_default_handlers` filter to push a `StreamHandler` that writes to a file.
-The default database handler will remain enabled.
+In this example, we will add a new Monolog `StreamHandler` to write to file for any logs which are deemed as errors but keep the existing default handler.

 ```php
 <?php